 Normally, during the junior year, when nearing the completion of 20 semester hours of work, the formative process leads to a decision on degree candidacy.
 For transfer students, degree candidacy isn’t automatically granted based on transfer credit but will occur when the student nears completion of 20 semester hours of study at EMS.
 Any transfer credit will be finalized only after degree candidacy is granted.
 Degree candidacy represents a significant point of accountability in which the faculty together decide whether or not the student appears qualified to successfully complete a given degree program.
 The decision will be in the form of approval, approval with qualifications, or denial of degree candidacy.
 The decision is made in a regular faculty meeting where SCC student representatives are also present.Summative Evaluation

-In the students’ final year, the faculty also do a summative ministry competency evaluation of students preparing to graduate and make a recommendation indicating readiness for ministry in a faculty meeting where SCC student representatives are also present.
+In the students’ final year, the faculty also do a summative ministry competency evaluation or competency in their chosen field of study for students preparing to graduate and make a recommendation indicating readiness for ministry in a faculty meeting where SCC student representatives are also present.

 Moving from Certificate to Degree

 If a student without a college degree successfully completes a certificate program and wishes to continue in seminary studies, application may be made for acceptance into a degree program on condition that the person have a GPA of 2.50 or above.